chinjto/chinjto/README.md

 ## I'm a Traveler, Reader, Gamer and Developer!
 - 💶 I'm currently working at [ADSN][adsn]!
-- ⚗️ I'm currently exploring Angular Material and Python
+- ⚗️ I'm currently exploring Angular Prime
 - 🌐 I'm looking to collaborate more with my [friends team][repotako]
-- 🎯 2023 Goals 🎯: Create more personnals projects (with and without my [friends team][repotako])
+- 🎯 2025/2030 Goals 🎯: Improve my English and Janasese skills!!!
 - 🌟 Fun fact 🌟: I love to explore Japan and share with japanese people 🎏 🇯🇵 🗾

+### Open to work!
+I'm looking for **new job opportunities in IT**, in Ireland or Sweden, or... any english speaking job opportunity in 🇪🇺EU🇪🇺.
+I am available for employment starting **November 1, 2025**.
+I'm free from **November 1, 2025**.

 ### Connect with me:
 [<img align="left" alt="chinjto | LinkedIn" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg" />][linkedin]